 Camocio's map, itself extremely rare, is a faithful copy of an earlier map by Antonio Salamanca, printed in Rome in 1548.
-Both maps have about the same dimensions, the same indications on the duration of the day and the same subdivision of by tribal territories, with many other similarties, including alsosome errors, such as the toponym Antibanus, instead of the correct Antilibanus.
+Both maps have about the same dimensions, the same indications on the duration of the day and the same subdivision of by tribal territories.
+There are also many other similarities and some errors, such as the toponym Antibanus, instead of the correct Antilibanus.

 The map is published for the first time without a signature by Camocio and only later Camocio adds its own signature.
 A third draft of the map, posthumously (1575), shows the removal of Camocio's name, likely by Donato Bertelli.